Benedikt Schwarzhaupt

-Benedikt Schwarzhaupt (born 14 January 2001) is a German field hockey player.
+Benedikt Schwarzhaupt (born 14 January 2001) is a German field hockey player who plays as a defender for Spanish División de Honor club Real Club de Polo and the German national team.

-Career
+Club career

-Club level
+In club competition, Schwarzhaupt played for Uhlenhorster HC in the German Bundesliga until 2024, when he moved to Spain for his studies and started playing for Real Club de Polo.

-In club competition, Schwarzhaupt plays for Uhlenhorster HC in the German Bundesliga.
+International career

 Junior national team

 Benedikt Schwarzhaupt made his debut for the German U–21 team in 2019.
 He represented the side at an invitational tournament in Madrid, as well as the EuroHockey Junior Championship in Valencia, where he won a gold medal.

 In 2021, alongside Hannes Müller, Schwarzhaupt captained the junior team at the FIH Junior World Cup in Bhubaneswar.

 Die Honamas

 Schwarzhaupt made his debut for Die Honamas in 2021, during the second season of the FIH Pro League.